DeathCat73/game/README.md

 Click on player names on the left to kick them
 Click on text on the right to clear lists if they get too big
 To close the server, close the window:
+- A warning will be sent in the server's chat immediately
-- The game logic will stop and all players will be kicked after 1 second
+- After 1 second, the game logic will stop and all players will be kicked
-- The server and any remaining connections will close after another 0.5 seconds
+- after another 0.5 seconds, the server and any remaining connections will close

 ### To run the client: